-Superintendent......Bob Pruitt & Jordan Miller GENERAL RULES:
+Superintendent.....Bob Pruitt GENERAL RULES:

-- Does and wethers may be shown and will be placed in the same classes.
+- 1. Does and wethers may be shown and will be placed in the same classes.
 Does shown as Market cannot show in breeding classes. - 2.
-Goats will not be mouthed. - 4.
-At the time of weigh-in, market goats must be slick shorn above the hocks and knees with the hair not exceeding a length of 3/8 inch. - Hair compounds, including oils, paints, powders, and other dressings are not allowed. - 6.
-The minimum weight for market goats is 50 pounds.
+Goats will not be mouthed. - 3.
+All market goats will be weighed and placed into classes.
+No weigh back. .....12.00 8.00 5.00 R R - 4.
+At the time of weigh-in, market goats must be slick shorn above the hocks and knees with the hair not exceeding a length of 3/8 inch. - 5.
+Hair compounds, including oils, paints, powders, and other dressings are not allowed.

+- 6. The minimum weight for market goats is 50 pounds.
 The maximum weight will be 120 pounds. - 7.
 Showmanship for all market goat exhibitors will follow the conclusion of the Show.
 Only exhibitors that have a market goat entered in their name and exhibited by the owner are eligible.
 Jr. Showmanship 8th grade and Sr. Showmanship 9th grade. - 8.
-Added money: - \$100 Grand Market Champion - \$ 50 Reserve Market Champion
+Added money: - \$100 Grand Market Champion

+\$ 50 Reserve Market Champion